Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/frequently-asked-questions.md

-[Karate](https://github.com/intuit/karate), a tool combining API test automation, mocking, performance-testing, has similar features but offers also much more at a cost of an increased complexity (Karate is ~ 33,000 line of Java code, while Hurl-JVM is around 6,600 line of Kotlin code).
+[Karate](https://github.com/intuit/karate), a tool combining API test automation, mocking, performance-testing, has similar features but offers also much more at a cost of an increased complexity.

 Comparing Karate file format: